ghfbsd/pico_rocrail_can_tcp_gateway/README.md

 ## Using the Hub with Rocrail

 Rocrail has built-in support for
-Märklin's TCP protocol: it calls it the MBUS protocol.
+Märklin's TCP protocol: the MBUS protocol.
 In Rocrail's `Rocrail properties ...` dialog, navigate to the `Controller` panel.
 You want to add a new controller to the list.